 Can my cleaner use public transport?

-.
-The government wants people to stay local to reduce travel.
-Cleaners on the
+The government want people to stay local to reduce travel.

-TidyChoice platform choose their area of work so they are generally live close to
+Cleaners on the TidyChoice platform choose their area of work so they are generally live close to their customers.

 Where do I find information on how to clean my own home and protect my household against Coronavirus?